groupe-sii/ogham/README.md

 }
 ```

-This sample shows how to provide both HTML content and text content that comes from templates.
+This sample shows how to provide both HTML content and text content following a template engine language.
 The sample shows the shorthand version that avoids specifying twice the path to the template.
 This sample is available [here](sample-standard-usage/src/main/java/fr/sii/notification/sample/standard/email/HtmlAndTextTemplateSample.java).

 ```java
 package fr.sii.notification.sample.standard.email;